AvishkaGunawardane/Password-Manager/README.md

 # Password-Manager

-The code you provided is written in Python and implements a simple account management system.
+The code you provided is written in Python and implements an account management system.
 Here's a breakdown of what each part does:

 Imports: